merative/acd-containers/src/pages/usage/sdks.md

 IBM Watson Annotator for Clinical Data has software development kits (SDK) in multiple languages for interacting with the ACD Service REST APIs.

 To authenticate to IBM Watson Annotator for Clinical Data Container Edition, you pass a **bearer token** in the credentials.
 If you have provided secure access to your ACD service instance via the Openshift OAuth service (see [Managing Access to ACD](https://ibm.github.io/acd-containers/security/manage-access/)), you will use the token that you created on the service account as your bearer token.
+For access to an unsecured ACD service instance, the bearer token used for the credentials can be a dummy token.

 ## Annotator for Clinical Data SDKs in Github